lutchobandeira/lutchobandeira.github.io/about.md

 lang: en
 ---

-I am a software developer located in Fortaleza, Brazil.
-I created this blog in order to share with you experiences from the projects I am working on.
-I hope you enjoy it!
-See you!
+Hi!
+I am Luciano, a Ruby and React developer located in Fortaleza, Brazil.
+My goal with this blog is to share my experiences and possibly help others to learn something new.

+Fell free to get in contact via [Twitter](https://www.twitter.com/lutchobandeira) or [LinkedIn](https://www.linkedin.com/in/lucianobandeira).

+See you and happy coding!